nelsonken/bitmap/README.md

 # bitmap

->redist bitmap get and set, for play with docker and drone
+> redist bitmap get and set, for play with docker and drone

 ## plays

 - dockerfile
 - docker-compose
 - drone
+- kubernets